Trey Kay - Peabody & Edward R. Murrow award-winning broadcaster. 2013. Oil on canvas, 60 x 30"

 The Portrait has come into a whole new phase in the 21st century through the ubiquity of smart phone cameras, and Internet and social media's demands for profile pictures.
 The camera captures an instant that, often, has a quality of stasis - no past or future.
 Stasis is defined as "a state or period of stability during which little or no evolutionary change occurs" (Webster).
 On the other hand, the slow-cooking of a painting is about hundreds or thousands of instants that yet, somehow, results in the sense of a single moment, but one that does have a past and a future.

-The human face is imprinted on us from day one - we are humans after all and programmed to constantly search out the human form from all of the other shapes and forms in our infantile fields of vision!
+The human face is imprinted on us from day one - we are humans after all and, from day one, programmed to search out the human form from all of the other shapes and forms in our infantile fields of vision!
 The naked face is an ever-changing thing, an endless source of intrigue and mystery.
 In painterly terms, the process of reaching for the form is both intuitive and formal; it is an intense, in the moment, experience that requires deep and deliberate observation.
 As one enters and becomes subsumed by the painting, subtle angles, shapes and colors reveal themselves—the most exciting of which are often found in the shadows.
 My aim when painting a portrait is to solve the visual puzzle and illuminate, but not necessarily solve, its mystery - that would be presumptuous.
 And, with each work, to locate something of the universal in the individual through that intense study the process entails.

 "Claire Lambe's accomplished oil and acrylic portraits are a reminder that this most traditional of genres still has relevance today."

 Please go to the drop down menu under at Gallery 2 for portrait and drawing portfolios.
 Click on an image for full size and to generate a slide show.

 Scroll down for an artists statement on Portraiture in the 21st century

 Artist's Statement on the Portrait